Firstly, what exactly is an Eddy kite? The original design was a large diamond-shaped kite from the 1800s which flew without a tail.

 I remember on one occasion in the late afternoon, this kite floated right up to 400 feet, going almost overhead.
 At the time, there was barely a breath of wind at ground level!

-In case you are curious about Eddy himself, here's a few interesting details...
+In case you are curious about Eddy himself, here are a few interesting details:

-In some circles, the term Eddy is used more loosely to mean just about any kind of Diamond kite.
-I first became aware of this when a European blogger featured my 1-Skewer Diamond design in a post.
-A 'little Eddy' he called it!
+In some circles, the term Eddy is used more loosely to mean just about any kind of diamond kite.
+I first became aware of this when a European blogger featured my MBK 1-Skewer Diamond design in a post.
+A "little Eddy" he called it!

 For a start, you won't find many truly Eddy-like designs in the shops.
-Tailed Diamonds are the closest thing offered both on and off-line.
-However, a good reason to make one is that the design is quite easy to build, and results in a stable, efficient kite.
+Tailed diamonds are the closest thing offered both online and offline.
+However, a good reason to make one is that the design is quite easy to build and results in a stable efficient kite.

 For some additional fun, you can stack these kites together along one long flying line.
-An Eddy is a great light-to-moderate wind flier.
+An Eddy is a great light-to-moderate-wind flyer.

 The Eddy kite was the inspiration for my original Dowel Diamond design, which you can see in the first photo on this page.
-It's hard to spot in the photo but it had a 2-leg bridle.
+It's hard to spot in the photo, but it had a two-leg bridle.

 From a distance, the Dowel Diamond and